Hot and spicy lovers, you might love this!

 The 1.41kg box of Korean Style Fried Chicken cost $12.99 Canadian which was not on sale.
 The box comes with two separate bags of chicken and two separate pouches of sauce.
 This is definitely enough for two meals so at $12.99 it’s not the cheapest option but it’s also not extremely overpriced and is cheaper than take out or going to a restaurant.
 I did find the bags of fried chicken to be slightly small and think a family of four would easily polish off one bag in one meal without leftovers if not two.
 I recommend adding veggies to give your meal more volume and to balance it out!

-This is definitely not the healthiest dinner choice, these kind of meals we eat once or twice a week max and when we do eat them we enjoy them!
+This is definitely not the healthiest dinner choice, we eat meals like this once or twice a week max, and when we do eat them, we enjoy them!
 Eight pieces of chicken is 220 calories, nine grams of fat, 450mg of sodium and 14 grams of protein.
 This item is definitely high in sodium and fat.
 If you stick to eight pieces then it’s really not all that bad.
 I’m pretty sure I ate about 20 pieces.

-If I were able to “handle the heat” I may consider purchasing this again but I can't handle it so sadly will have to find another sauce to put on my second bag of chicken or I may just end up eating it plain.
+If I were able to handle the heat, I might consider purchasing this again, but I can’t handle it, so sadly I’ll have to find another sauce to put on my second bag of chicken.
+Otherwise, I might just end up eating it plain.

 Can you handle heat and spice, or are you totally turned off by it?!
 What’s the hottest food you’ve ever had?